-We may have limited ability to fund new investments if we are unable to expand, extend or refinance our Capital One Credit Facility or the Deutsche Bank Credit Facility (combined, the "Credit Facilities").
+We may have limited ability to fund new investments if we are unable to expand, extend or refinance our EverBank Credit Facility or the Deutsche Bank Credit Facility (combined, the "Credit Facilities").

-On March 11, 2014, we entered into a \$70.0 million senior secured credit facility (as amended from time to time, the "Capital One Credit Facility") with Capital One, National Association ("Capital One"), as administrative agent, and other banks as participants (together with Capital One, the "Lenders") in the facility.
-The Capital One Credit Facility has subsequently been amended on multiple occasions, and as of December 31, 2016, the Capital One Credit Facility had commitments of \$125.0 million, with an accordion provision allowing increases in borrowing of up to \$150.0 million, subject to certain conditions.
-As of December 31, 2016, the maturity date of the Capital One Credit Facility was March 11, 2017, subsequent to which we had two, one-year extension options, subject to approval of the Lenders.
-On March 6, 2017, the Capital One Credit Facility was amended and restated to, among other things, extend the maturity date to March 6, 2020, reduce revolver commitments to \$95.0 million, and assign Capital One's role as administrative agent to EverBank Commercial Finance, Inc. ("EverBank").
+On March 11, 2014, we entered into a senior secured revolving credit agreement (as amended from time to time, the "Capital One Credit Facility") with Capital One, National Association ("Capital One"), as administrative agent and lender, and the other financial institutions party thereto as lenders.
+On March 6, 2017, the Capital One Credit Facility was amended and restated (as amended and restated, the "EverBank Credit Facility") to, among other things, (i) extend the maturity date to March 6, 2020 with two, one-year extension options thereafter subject to lender approval, (ii) reduce revolver commitments thereunder to \$95.0 million and (iii) assign Capital One's role as administrative agent to EverBank Commercial Finance, Inc. ("EverBank").
+The EverBank Credit Facility was subsequently amended on October 19, 2017 to increase revolver commitments thereunder to \$120.0 million.

 On June 2, 2014, HMS Funding entered into a credit agreement (the "Deutsche Bank Credit Facility") among HMS Funding, the Company, as equityholder and servicer, Deutsche Bank AG, New York Branch ("Deutsche Bank"), the financial institutions party thereto as lenders and U.S. Bank National Association as collateral agent and collateral custodian.
 The Deutsche Bank Credit Facility provided for an initial borrowing capacity of \$50.0 million, subject to certain limitations, including limitations with respect to HMS Funding's investments, as more fully described in the Deutsche Bank Credit Facility.
-The Deutsche Bank Credit Facility was amended and restated on May 18, 2015 and subsequently has been amended on multiple occasions, most recently on February 9, 2016, increasing the revolver commitments to \$385.0 million.
-The Deutsche Bank Credit Facility matures on June 16, 2020.
+The Deutsche Bank Credit Facility was amended and restated on May 18, 2015 and subsequently has been amended on multiple occasions, most recently on November 20, 2017, to among other things, (i) reduce the interest rate from the sum of the index plus an applicable margin of 2.50% to the sum of the index plus an applicable margin of 2.35% (the index will be equal to the one-month LIBOR, or, in the event that LIBOR is not reasonably available, the higher of Deutsche Bank's base commercial lending rate and the interest rate equal to 0.5% above the federal funds rate), (ii) extend the maturity date to November 20, 2022, (iii) increase revolver commitments thereunder from \$400.0 million to \$450.0 million and (iv) establish a maximum borrowing capacity thereunder of \$550.0 million.